 Every beginner DJ dreams of finding the perfect nightclub to perform frequently.
 Today we will show you how to become a resident DJ at a nightclub and launch your DJ career.

-Getting from a bedroom DJ into the nightclub scene can be very hard and tricky.
+It is not easy to get DJ bookings if you are new to the scene.
+Getting from a bedroom DJ into a nightclub residency can be very hard and tricky.
 It surely won’t happen fast, and even if you have some experience DJing at house parties or local events, a Club residency is a whole new thing.

 What is a DJ residency?

 Most of you probably already know what a DJ residency is.
 In case you are not familiar, it means when a DJ performs somewhere regularly.
 Different venues have different interests on Resident DJs.
 Some clubs only have a ‘resident’ DJ once per month, while others offer a regular spot once a week.

 A club residency has much more to offer than just the obvious regular income.
 For sure, a paycheck every month or week could help you buy new DJ equipment and upgrade your DJ setup.
 However, you will see an improvement in your DJ skills, that you won’t have the ability to achieve in any other DJ event.

 A bar or club residency will allow you to practice regularly in front of a common audience.
 These places are keen to attract the same clubbers, so you will be able to build a relationship with the crowd and learn how they react to different music styles and at different times of the night.

 All the above will help to remove the pressure from your performance.
 You will have the freedom to play and experiment with all your new tracks and mixing skills.

 Very rare you will find any famous DJ out there who doesn’t have some kind of residency in clubs, bars, or DJ venues.
 At some point, the promoters or club owners will come to you with their offer to become resident DJs.
 Until then, there are a few things to learn, improve, plan, and master.